OwensAkpede/XJSX/README.md

 - `fetch`, `then`, `catch`, and `end` – access and manipulate data using the Fetch API
 - `for-each` and `end` – loop through elements as in JavaScript's forEach() method
 - `on` and `end` - Bind event listeners to the XJSX document
+- `update` - This is triggered any time a variable value change.
 - `use-template` – easily import and use HTML templates
 - `console-log` - Output messages to the console for debugging and troubleshooting purposes
 - `parse-json` – quickly parse JSON data
 - `print` – render dynamic content to the page
 - `eval` - Evaluate a string of code at runtime and execute it within the current XJSX script
 - `data` - Rerender the XJSX document in response to a specified event
 <!--
 Additional keywords coming soon include: